OpenAPI-Center/oacenter-integration-support/README.md

 * extension.descriptorPath

-> Their descriptions, required... are the same as on Maven's section.
+> Their descriptions, required fields... are the same as on Maven's section.
 Check above!